ptjal/devblog/content/devblog/2017/0815-modular-unity.md

 * You're using Unity and have C# projects
 * You're using git for version control
+* You're using **OSX Unity** or are comfortable enough with Windows to translate my unix commands (sorry, haven't tested on Windows)
 * You have code that is modular and want to use it across multiple projects

 To accomplish this last point, I've identified pieces of projects that I want to break out into